 - Byron Yu, Carnegie Mellon University

-A committee will select the best 25 candidates by end of April.
+A committee has select 25 candidates by end of April.

-Selected candidates are expected to present a poster about their current project at the summer school.
+Selected candidates are expected to present a poster about their current project at the summer school (Format: A0 portrait).

 The Summer School will take place at the Gustav Stresemann Institute, Bad Bevensen, Germany.
 It is located idyllically in northern Germany, 90minutes south by train from international airport Hamburg and connected to the fast train network of Germany.

 Its modern seminar rooms invite for good learning opportunities and the surrounding nature as well as the institute's bar are inviting for get together for further discussions and socialising with peers and faculty from the field of primate cognitive neuroscience.